mark-anders/relative-image-url/README.md

 # relative-image-url
-The Stack Overflow question that I found asking if relative image links were supported said "No", but they are.
+The Stack Overflow question that I found asking if relative image links were supported said "No", but it's more complicated.

-The following link is what's used below.
+It works for jpg's:

     ![Kiku](images/Kiku.jpg)

 ![Kiku](images/Kiku.jpg)

-Now try an icon with:
+But it doesn't work for svg's:

     ![icon](images/question.svg)